SantosAbimaelRomero/Sales-Preditions/README.md

 # Business Problem
 Predicting future sales on specific items for supermarkets and grocery stores.

-Trying to find which items sold more than others and why.
+Trying to find which items sold more and finding any reason as to why.

 # Data
 Big Mart Sales Predictions data